whphhg/vcash-electron/README.md

 During this time the creator of the coin @john-connor left and deleted the website, forums and git repository.
-Shortly after, @xCoreDev decided to keep the community together and provided a website snapshot and forum hosting along with c++ improvements, and another person handled the BitcoinTalk and Twitter account.
+Shortly after, @xCoreDev decided to keep the community together and provided a website snapshot and forum hosting along with c++ improvements, and @bettertimes handled the BitcoinTalk and Twitter account.

+I couldn't have predicted that it would get abandoned, which is why I haven't tweeted or otherwise talked about the GUI.
+I can live with it never seeing the light of day, even if it is one of my biggest accomplishments so far.
+However, I would never forgive myself if anyone else bought coins based on the GUI alone and got burned in the end because of the coin and it's history.

-I've decided to add this disclaimer because I'm not a c++ programmer and am unable to verify how the coin works on my own to give you a definite conclusion, even though I've created a RPC based GUI for it.
+I'm not saying that the coin doesn't work, but I've decided to add this disclaimer because I'm not a c++ programmer and am unable to verify how it works on my own to give you a definite conclusion.
+Please do your due diligence.

 ## Table of Contents
 - [Install from source](#install-from-source)